dubbelosix/autoclock/README.md

 * The repo_version needs to be modified to whichever tag you want the validator to run.
 Consult Jito discord (link below) for the latest version expected to be run.
 * Other parameters can be left as is (most validators set commission to 800 basis points atm, but you can adjust that if you want to).

-### PART BELOW NEED TO FIX -- copy pasted part of autoclock-rpc with some monitoring steps

 #### 6) SSH into your new server

 #### 7) Start a screen session